szaza/tensorflow-example-java/README.md

-# TensorFlow Java API sample program with YOLOv2 built by Gradle
+# TensorFlow Java sample program with YOLOv2 built by Gradle
 TensorFlow Java API is a new opportunity to use TensorFlow from Java applications.
 On the [official TensorFlow site](https://www.tensorflow.org/install/install_java) you can find a description about the Java API usage with Maven using an Inception model.
 This sample shows you how to use TensorFlow from Java programs using Gradle as build and